 Jennifer R. Grandis, University of Pittsburgh, Pittsburgh, PA

 Susan Band Horwitz, Albert Einstein College of Medicine, Bronx, NY

 Richard M. Marais, Cancer Research UK Manchester Institute, Manchester, England

 Olufunmilayo I. Olopade, University of Chicago, Chicago, IL

 Mark E. Robson, Memorial Sloan-Kettering Cancer Center, New York, NY

-This innovative workshop, held in 2010, 2011 and 2012, received overwhelmingly positive feedback.
+This innovative workshop, held from 2010-2013, received overwhelmingly positive feedback.
 Previous workshops consisted of more than 25 faculty members providing core didactic lectures, nearly 15 additional health care professionals participating as lab/discussion leaders and more than 35 clinicians supervising off-site visits.
 We are excited to offer this outstanding educational program again, to promote the professional development of early-career investigators in translational cancer research.

 Comments from previous attendees: